Celiac Disease in the 21st Century: Understanding the Latest Management and Treatment Options for CD

 Additionally, The University of Chicago Pritzker School of Medicine requires authors to identify investigational products or off-label uses of products regulated by the US Food and Drug Administration, at first mention and where appropriate in the content.

 The University of Chicago Pritzker School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Chicago Pritzker School of Medicine designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credits™.
+The University of Chicago Pritzker School of Medicine designates this enduring material for a maximum of 6.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 After purchase, see the steps below or follow these instructions for additional help on completing each module.

 See the module completion instructions for more information.

 1. Purchase of the modules will lead to your automatic enrollment in each module.

 2. Click the title of the module you'd like to complete.